NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 configuration variable.
 Feel free to use the example above as a starting point.
 Note that you should ensure it is in valid JSON format, otherwise the program will fail to load the file.
 There are various programs and websites that can validate a JSON file for you.

+##### CloudWatch Alarm to monitor the Lambda function
+It is recommended that you create a CloudWatch alarm to monitor the Lambda function so you'll know if it is running properly.
+You do that by going to the CloudWatch service in the AWS console and clicking on the `Alarms` link in the left hand navigation pane.
+Then, clicking on the `Create alarm` button.
+From there, click on the `Select metric` button.
+This will bring you to a page where you can provide the Lambda function name created in the steps above.
+Once you provide the name and hit `Return` it should present two boxes: "Lambda > By Resources" and "Lambda > By Function Name".
+Click on the "Lambda > By Function Name" box.
+This will bring you to a page where you can select the metric you want to monitor.
+In this case, you want to monitor the "Errors" metric so click on the box in front of the line with "Errors" as the metric name.
+Click on the "Select metric" button.
+This will bring you to a page where you can set the conditions for the alarm.
+The `Threshold Type` should be set to `Static` and the `Whenever Errors is...` set be set to `Greater`.
+Under the `than..` label put `0.5` in the text box.
+This will set the alarm to trigger if there are any errors.

 ## Author Information